 For a small outlay on a few colors and a suitable brush, fabric painting opens up endless opportunities for transforming your wardrobe and your home.
-It enables you to create one-of-a-kind pieces of wearable art (t-shirts are the most common) or to design some special cushion covers, curtains, or a wall hanging.
+Whether you're learning how to paint shoes, testing a DIY shirt project, or coloring a tote, it enables you to create one-of-a-kind pieces of wearable art.

 Will Anything Less Than 100% Cotton Do?